Schedule a free consultation

 Discuss Your Options with an Experienced Houston Federal Defense Attorney

 There are countless potential defenses that could be available to you depending on the charges you face and the facts of your case.
 Each of these defenses has technical requirements that must be met to make use of them.
-To discuss your defense options with an attorney experienced in defending clients in federal court, schedule a free consultation with the Board Certified criminal defense attorney at Doug Murphy Law Firm, P.C. today by calling 713-229-8333 or contacting us online.
+To discuss your defense options with an attorney experienced in defending clients in federal court, schedule a free consultation with the Board Certified criminal defense attorney at Murphy & McKinney Law Firm, P.C. today by calling 713-229-8333 or contacting us online.

 Back to Top